Human Resource Management

 Incentive from a Long-Term Perspective

-The Nomura Real Estate Group introduced ESOP Trust for Granting Stock for employees of Nomura Real Estate Holdings and Group companies from fiscal 2019.
+Nomura Real Estate Group introduced ESOP Trust for Granting Stock for employees of Nomura Real Estate Holdings and Group companies from fiscal year ended March 2020.
 The aim is to foster a sense of belonging to, and involvement in the management of, the Group among Group employees so as to enhance their enthusiasm and morale, leading to improved performance and increased share price over the long term.

 Fair Evaluations and Remuneration